12 best email newsletter software in 2026

 Full software review: MailerLite review

-10. Brevo: Best for multichannel marketing
+10. Brevo: best for email-volume pricing and multichannel messaging

 Key features